Helmsdale railway station: Accidents and incidents

 On 29 April 1891 there was a collision between a down mixed train from Inverness which ran into an engine which had arrived earlier.
 Major Marindin of the Board of Trade investigated and found that the driver Robert Lindsay deliberately ignored the signals as he would have had difficulty in restarting the train on the rising gradient of 1 in 59.

 Facilities

 Both platforms have waiting areas and benches, whilst platform 2 also has a help point.
 Bike racks and a car park are adjacent to platform 2.
 There is step free access to platform 2 only; platform 1 can only be accessed via the footbridge.

-Platform layout

-Platform 1 on the southbound line can accommodate trains having six coaches, whereas platform 2 on the northbound line can hold seven.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 Mondays to Saturdays, there are four train each way that call here - southbound to Dingwall & Inverness and northbound to Wick via Thurso.
 Sundays see a single departure each way.